 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The Town has one item that meets this criterion, contributions made to the pension plan in the 2016 fiscal year.
+The Town has one item that meets this criterion - pension deferrals for the 2017 fiscal year.
 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The Town has five items that meet the criterion for this category - prepaid taxes and utility payments; property taxes receivable; unavailable grant revenues; unearned revenues on a promissory note receivable; and deferrals of pension expense that result from the implementation of GASB Statement No. 68.
+The Town has five items that meet the criterion for this category - prepaid taxes and utility payments; property taxes receivable; unavailable grant revenues; unearned revenues on a promissory note receivable; and pension deferrals.